Negotiating for a Better Salary and Benefits

 - Step Up and Make an Offer

-Mention your qualifications, use them as the basis to persuade your employer that you can take on your new ideas or responsibilities.
+State your qualifications, use them as the basis to persuade your employer that you can take on your new ideas or responsibilities.
 For example, if you have come up with a new idea or managed a new project, you may then suggest an adjusted salary.

 - Mistakes To Avoid

 - Not Getting It On Paper: Do not jump to the conclusion that because you spoke with someone about a raise that you are absolutely getting it.
-Until you see the agreed upon increase in writing or in your paycheck don't feel secure about any supposed raise or adjustment.
+Until you see the agreed upon increase in writing or your paycheck, don't feel secure about any supposed raise or adjustment.
 Talk is cheap!

 - Not Researching the Market: Arrive at your meeting prepared with information about salaries for your same job position from other companies in the surrounding area.
 Coming armed with facts makes it more difficult for an employer to protest your proposed rate.
 Your employer may elect to take a salary survey.
+This survey will tell the employer what the rate of pay is for people in your position.